ipanitchkov/beeline-nodejs/ExpressRules.md

 ## Allows a way to define Express rules.
-Properties from both req and res could be mentioned as keys.
+Properties from req, res and durationMs could be used.

 ```
 require('honeycomb-beeline')({